 My General Snow Tips:

-If it’s your very first time to the snow: then definitely go get yourself some lessons before attempting a lift.
+If it’s your very first time going to the snow: then definitely go get yourself some lessons before attempting a lift.

 I’ve said it before and I’ll say it again, the top of the mountain is not the place to work out how to ski or snowboard, especially the offloading ramps for the chairlifts.

-Your knees and butt will thank me in the long run.
+Despite what your friends might say, your knees and butt will thank me in the long run.

 Skiing vs Snowboarding: If it is your first time heading to the snow then you’ve got a decision to make, do you learn to ski or snowboard?